 Some students may be prepared for certain sections on the TEAS exam, but are you prepared for all 4?
 Learn more about each induvial section on the ATI TEAS exam below.

 The reading section consists of 45 questions.
 Students will have 55 minutes to answer these questions.
 If you do the math, you will see that you will have a little over one minute to answer each question.

 Most questions will have a short passage to read before answering the question.
 Some questions may have a table or figure instead.

 It is important to work at a steady pace when taking the TEAS reading section.
-Students who take about 45 seconds to read the passages and 30 seconds to answer each question should remain on pace.
+You will have about 73 seconds to spend on each question.

-The math section consists of 36 questions.
-Students will have 54 minutes to answer these questions.
-After crunching the numbers, this breaks down to 1.5 minutes per question.
+The math section consists of 38 questions.
+Students will have 57 minutes to answer these questions.
+After crunching the numbers, this breaks down to about 90 seconds per question.

 Students will be permitted to use a calculator on this portion of the TEAS exam.
 However, the calculator used must be one that the test center provides.
 Students will not be permitted to use their phones, smartwatches, or any other device as a calculator.

-There are 36 total questions on the TEAS math section, but only 32 of them will be scored.
+There are 38 total questions on the TEAS math section, but 4 of those will be used as “test” questions.
 Students will not know which questions are scored and which ones are not, so it is important to try your best on all questions.

 A breakdown of questions and topics can be seen below.

-The science section consists of 53 questions.
-Students will have 63 minutes to answer these questions.
-If you breakdown these two numbers, you will see that you will have about 1 minute and 10 seconds per question.
+The science section consists of 50 questions.
+Students will have 60 minutes to answer these questions.
+If you breakdown these two numbers, you will see that you will have about 72 seconds per question.